COVID-19 (Coronavirus) Business Support

 Please continue to follow the health advice from the Department of Health and Human Services.

-As of Friday 10 July the Victorian Government has announced a $534 million Business Support Package – the latest support measures on top of the $6 billion in economic relief already invested since the pandemic began.
-The latest measures include cash grants for struggling businesses, mental health support for business owners, relief for tourism operators who can no longer welcome Melbourne-based visitors for holidays, and tailored and targeted advice for businesses to adapt, stay afloat and then bounce back on the other side.
-The expanded Business Support Fund will provide more than 80,000 eligible businesses with a new $5,000 grant to support them through the renewed restrictions.
-To read more and check your eligibility visit Victorian Government Business Support.
+The Victorian Government has created a Business Support Package .
+This includes cash grants for struggling businesses, mental health support for business owners, relief for tourism operators who can no longer welcome Melbourne-based visitors for holidays, and tailored and targeted advice for businesses to adapt, stay afloat and then bounce back on the other side.

 - Business Victoria is a great resource for up-to-date information and updates on the current restrictions.
 It is also providing a range of advice and information for business owners on things like economic stimulus, business continuity, and recovery.
 Business Victoria also has a hotline to help businesses with COVID-19 questions.
 You can call them on 13 22 15.